Anmo/babel-plugin-import-directory/README.md

 ---

-You can also import files recursive using double `asterisk` like this:
+You can also import files recursively using double `asterisk` like this:
 ```javascript
 import actions from './actions/**';
 ```